Homemade liquid nitrogen generator using Joule Thomson Throttling

 Video of the whole project:

 I have built a reliable cryogenic thermometer for a fraction of the cost of other models being sold.
 It has a range of -400F to 250F in increments of 0.1F.
 It can measure Fahrenheit and Celcius.
-The temperature drift is no more than 0.005F/F, giving you a very accurate reading.
+The temperature drift is no more than 0.005F/F, giving you a very stable reading.
 The display is LCD so you can read it in all lighting conditions.
-Before I produce several at a lower cost I need to know how many are interested; then, I can set up a page.
-I am planning on selling it for $160, which is a great deal.
 It runs off of 120vac using an AC-DC adapter and uses a 6' long RTD probe.
 All of this is included.
 Below is an image of the device.
-Please email me here if you are interested.
+I will be selling these soon for about $150, which is well below the cost of other commercial items..
+Please check back.

 If you like the really cold, you may like the really hot.
 I have an great tutorial on induction heating as well as many videos on Youtube under the handle "imsmooth".
 Below is one of the links to an early heater.